dnl-rss/secureum-slot2-solidity101/01_contract.md

 ## 13. Contracts

+Smart contracts are fundamental to Ethereum's utility.

-Contracts are similar to classes in OOP languages: they contain persistent data in state variables, functions that can modifiy these variables, and contracts can inherit from other contracts.
+Contracts are similar to classes in OOP languages:
+- store persistent data in state variables
+- define functions that can modify these variables
+- contracts can inherit from and interact with other contracts

 ## 14. Declarations Within Contracts

 Contracts contain declarations of:
+- custom data types: `struct` and `enum`
 - state variables
-- functions
-- function modifiers
 - events
 - errors
+- function modifiers
-- struct types
+- constructor function
-- enum types
+- functions

+Contracts may be declared as a `contract`, `library`, or `interface`

 ### 15. State Variables

-State Variables are permanently stored in contract storage and can be accessed by all functions of a contract.
+*State variables* are permanently stored in contract `storage`.

+They can be accessed and/or modified by the functions of a contract.

+They persist between transactions which may or may not modify the contract state.

 #### 16. State Visibility Specifiers

-Visibility of state variables is either:
+The *visibility* of a state variable determines where its value can be read.
 1. `public`: accessible internally or via messages; A getter function is generated.
 2. `internal`: only accessible from the contract they are defined in, or contracts deriving from it.
 3. `private`: only accessible from the contract they are defined in.

 > Note: Marking a variable as private does not prevent others from reading the data stored on the EVM.
-It only prevents other contracts from programatically reading it.
+It only prevents other contracts reading it.

 #### 17. State Mutability